Carmina is one of those boot companies with a cult-like following, but not among the average Goodyear welt, Red Wingy, casual-beater-boot crowd.

 But leather soles do have upsides!
 For one, as they get beat up and accrue scratches and crannies, the grip does improve.
 The other upsides with leather soles are that, relative to rubber or cork, they break in faster, they’re more flexible, and they’re softer.
 Oh man, are they soft.
 A lot of men will only wear leather soles because they’re so soft underfoot, and Carmina’s vegetable-tanned sole, sourced from France, is no exception.

 It’s very important to note that this is closed channel stitching.
 With most boots you can see the stitching that’s attaching the sole to the Goodyear welt on the outsole.
 You can’t with these: closed channel stitching means they cut into the outsole, peel back the leather, sew it into the welt, then glue the leather flap back down.
-I’ve timestamped the video below so you can see it:
+I visited the factory to see how these shoes are made below; the insole channeling happens a little after the six-minute mark.

 The result is a perfectly smooth outsole, with some brass nails around the toes to remind you that it’s sturdy.
 Closed channel stitching is more aesthetic than functional: if you beat them up, walk on concrete a lot, or step on a staircase the wrong way too many times, the leather covering the stitching can get peeled back.
 But vulnerability is the price of ultra comfy leather soles, and Carmina deserves their reputation for comfort.